 Business-level strategies are similar to corporate-strategies in that they focus on overall performance.
 As distinct from corporate-level strategy, however, they focus on just one instead of a range of businesses.
 The corporate level strategy of a multi division operation is like a strategy for managing an investment portfolio.

 In a single-product company, corporate-level and business-level strategies are the same.
-Business-level strategies look at the business unit strengths, weaknesses, opportunities and threats; much like corporate-level strategies, except the emphasis in business-level strategies is on the specific product or service, not on the corporate level investment portfolio.
+Business-level strategies look at the business unit strengths, weaknesses, opportunities, and threats; much like corporate-level strategies, except the emphasis in business-level strategies is on the specific product or service, not on the corporate level investment portfolio.
 Business-level strategies thus contribute to corporate-level strategies.
-Corporate-level strategies attempt to deliver benefits to the primary beneficiaries, such as increasing the wealth of shareholders through profitability of the overall corporate portfolio, and business-level strategies are concerned wit:
+Corporate-level strategies attempt to deliver benefits to the primary beneficiaries, such as increasing the wealth of shareholders through profitability of the overall corporate portfolio, and business-level strategies are concerned with:

 Functional-level strategies are concerned with managing the functional areas of the organization, such as product or service development and design, marketing and sales, finance, human resources, production, research and development, etc., so that each function upholds contributes to individual business unit strategies and the overall corporate-level strategy.

-Functional strategies are primarily concerned with:
+Functional strategies are primarily concerned with these matters:

 Strategies for an organization may be classified by the level of the organization responsible for the strategy.
 Corporate-level strategies concern top management and address strategic issues of facing the organization as a corporate whole.